mistweaverco/bafa.nvim/README.md

 - [Neovim](https://github.com/neovim/neovim) (tested with 0.9.0)

 > [!TIP]
-> For having fancy icons, you need to install a patched font.
+> You need to install a patched nerd-font for
+> having the icons displayed correctly.
-> You can find some patched fonts in the [Nerd Fonts](https://www.nerdfonts.com/) website.
+> You can find some patched fonts on the [Nerd Fonts](https://www.nerdfonts.com/) website.
-> Also you should consider installing [nvim-web-devicons](https://github.com/nvim-tree/nvim-web-devicons)
+> You should also consider installing [nvim-web-devicons](https://github.com/nvim-tree/nvim-web-devicons)
-> for having the correct icons based on the ft in the buffer list.
+> for having the correct icons based on the filetye in the buffer list.

 ## Install